okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-mobile-app-redirect/main/index.md

 2. When prompted for a name, use "Quickstart".
 3. Press Enter to accept the default values for the application name, redirect URI, and post-logout redirect URI.
-4. Note down the application configuration printed to the terminal as you'll use the issuer and client id to configure your mobile app.
+4. Note down the application configuration printed to the terminal as you'll use the Client ID and Issuer to configure your mobile app.

-At this point, you can move to the next step.
+At this point, you can move to the next step — [Creating your app](#create-app).
 If you want to set up the integration manually or find out what the CLI just did for you, read on.

 1. [Sign in to your Okta organization](https://developer.okta.com/login) with your administrator account.
 1. Click the **Admin** button on the top right of the page to open the Admin Console, and then open the Applications configuration pane by selecting **Applications** > **Applications**.